jarz-nordic/zephyr/doc/reference/shell/index.rst

 Some shell users apart from subcommands might need to use options as well. the arguments string, looking for supported options.
-Typically, this task is accomplished by the ``getopt`` function.
+Typically, this task is accomplished by the ``getopt`` familly functions.

-For this purpose shell supports the getopt library available in the FreeBSD project.
+For this purpose shell supports the getopt and getopt_long libraries available in the FreeBSD project.
 I was modified so that it can be used by all instances of the shell at the same time, hence its call requires one more parameter.